 Popular marketing methods include ads on your homepage or app, media placements, and newsletters.
 Perhaps the most effective is networking with your builders to gain referrals.
 In order to gain great referrals, you need to have a construction loan management process that is helpful to builders as well as your borrowers.
 That all goes back to digitizing the process.

-For more ways digital wins, check out this playbook where the manual and digital draw process go head to head:
+For more ways digital wins, check out this playbook where the manual and digital draw management process go head to head: